PennyLaneAI/qml/documentation/demo-cli.md

 # Step 2.
 Activate the virtual environment
 source .venv/bin/activate

 # Step 3.
-Install the QML CLI tool
+Install the CLI tool
-# This command assumes you are in the root directory of the QML repository.
+# This command assumes you are in the root directory of this repository.
 pip install .

 # Step 4.
 Verify the installation
-qml
+demo

- QML Demo build tool - Create, build, and manage quantum machine learning demos.
+PennyLane demo build tool - Create, build, and manage PennyLane demos.

 ╭─ Options ───────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --install-completion          Install completion for the current shell.                                     │